Kampi/SensorHub/README.md

 - Power up the `SensorHub` and flash the firmware from `software/release` by using the [Particle CLI](https://docs.particle.io/tutorials/developer-tools/cli/#flashing-over-serial-for-the-electron).
 - Hold the `MODE` button of the microcontroller module to enter the setup mode.
 - After entering the setup mode the RGB LED of the device will lights up red.
 - Open the app and connect your smartphone with the `SensorHub`.
-When the connection is successful the RGB LED of the `SensorHub` starts to blink green until you close the connection or a IP address of the MQTT broker was transmitted successfully.
+When the connection is successful the RGB LED of the `SensorHub` starts to blink green until.
+The device is now ready for configuration until you close the connection.

 ## Device modes